Duru-E/Git-Github-Handoff/README.md

 After all your changes to the active branch have been made it is time to Push them to the repo
-This is done with the following command
+This is done with the following command:
 git push origin <branch>

 ```